A dad's anguish outside Texas school while shooting unfolded

 By 11:28 a.m., Ramos had sped to Robb Elementary and crashed the pickup in a drainage ditch, authorities said.
 At that moment, video shows a teacher entering the school through a door that she had emerged from and propped open a minute earlier, according to Steven McCraw, the head of the Texas Department of Public Safety.

-The teacher grabs her phone to call 911 and report the crash, but as she comes back out while on her phone she realizes Ramos has a gun, Department of Public Safety spokesman Travis Considine would later say.
-She removes the rock that had propped open the door, which closes behind her.
+The teacher grabbed her phone to call 911 and report the crash, but as she came back out while on her phone she realized Ramos had a gun, department spokesman Travis Considine later said.
+The teacher removed the rock that had propped open the door, which closed behind her.

 But the door — which is usually closed and locked — didn’t lock.

-Note: This story was first published on May 30, 2022 and was updated on May 31, 2022.
-The Associated Press previously reported, citing the head of the state Department of Public Safety, that a teacher who propped open a door at the school left the door ajar.
-On May 31, the department said investigators determined that the teacher had propped the door open with a rock, but then removed the rock and closed the door when she realized there was a shooter on campus.
-Investigators said the door did not lock.